Trovemaster/TROVE/docs/source/molecules.rst

 Results: :math:`J = 0` vibrational energy levels up to 43000 cm\ :sup:`-1` (corresponding to :math:`v = 22`).

-Notes: This was also used as a test example in the original TROVE paper.
+..
+Note:: This was also used as a test example in the original TROVE paper.
 For diatomic molecules specialist programs are of course recommended such as Duo [Duo]_.
 CO, like H\ :sub:`2`, CO is included only as a test case.

 Reference: [TROVE]_